kaichogami/asishpandadev/content/writings/articles/understanding-risk.md

 title: "Understanding Risk"
 description: "A philosophical and practical take on risk how it relates to reward, expectations, and how to reduce it smartly in life and investing."
 date: "2023-02-15"
-tags: ["Risk Management", "Investing", "Decision Making", "Philosophy"]
+tag: "investing"
-read_time: "8 min read"
+read_time: "4 min read"
-featured: true
 ---

 # Risk hai toh ishq hai